angularjs-nvd3-directives/angularjs-nvd3-directives/sparkline.chart.md

 ## Overview

 > A sparkline is a small intense, simple, word-sized graphic with typographic resolution.
 Sparklines mean that graphics are no longer cartoonish special occasions with captions and boxes, but rather sparkline graphic can be everywhere a word or number can be: embedded in a sentence, table, headline, map, spreadsheet, graphic.
-From Edward Tufte's book Beautiful Evidence.
 >
 > -- Edward Tufte

+> From Edward Tufte's book Beautiful Evidence.

-### More Information
+### Additional Resources

 [wikipedia](http://en.wikipedia.org/wiki/Sparkline)

 [Edward Tufte](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR&topic_id=1)

 [Stphen Few](http://www.perceptualedge.com/articles/visual_business_intelligence/best_practices_for_scaling_sparklines.pdf)

 ## How to create a basic chart